awsdocs/aws-support-user-guide/doc_source/security-hub-controls-with-trusted-advisor.md

 After you enable AWS Security Hub for your AWS account, you can view your security controls and their findings in the Trusted Advisor console\.
 You can use Security Hub controls to identify security vulnerabilities in your account in the same way that you can use Trusted Advisor checks\.
 You can view the check's status, the list of affected resources, and then follow Security Hub recommendations to address your security issues\.
 You can use this feature to find security recommendations from Trusted Advisor and Security Hub in one convenient location\.

-**Note**
+**Notes**
-From Trusted Advisor, you can view all controls in the AWS Foundational Security Best Practices security standard *except* for controls that have the **Category: Recover > Resilience**\.
+From Trusted Advisor, you can view controls in the AWS Foundational Security Best Practices security standard *except* for controls that have the Category: Recover > Resilience\.
 For a list of supported controls, see [AWS Foundational Security Best Practices controls](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html) in the *AWS Security Hub User Guide*\.
 For more information about the Security Hub categories, see [Control categories](https://docs.aws.amazon.com/securityhub/latest/userguide/control-categories.html)\.
+Currently, when Security Hub adds new controls to the AWS Foundational Security Best Practices security standard, there can be a delay of two to four weeks before you can view them in Trusted Advisor\.
+This time frame is best effort and is not guaranteed\.

 **Topics**
 + [Prerequisites](#prerequisites-security-hub)